Bill Evans (meteorologist): WABC-TV

 and Live with Kelly and Ryan.

 Other broadcasting

-Evans also reports the weather for 95.5, WPLJ-FM and sister stations NASH FM 94.7 and 77WABC in New York City.
+Evans also reported the weather for 95.5, WPLJ-FM and sister stations NASH FM 94.7 and 77WABC in New York City.

 On 14 December 2018, Evans and his wife Sandra Foschi purchased WLNG in Sag Harbor, New York.

 Charitable interests

 Evans helps raise funds for children's charities Babies Hospital at Columbia Presbyterian, the Juvenile Diabetes Association, Junior Achievement, and the National Young Adult Institute.
 He also hosts golf tournaments to raise funds for The Red Cross of New Jersey and Special Olympics of New York.

 Writing

 Evans' first novel Category 7: The Biggest Storm in History, was co-written by Marianna Jameson.
 Evans promoted the work on a 2007 book tour.
 The story is about "weather folk" tracking a hurricane as it approaches New York City.
-It comes out that the hurricane was created and directed artificially by a billionaire villain.

 Evans has gone on to release more novels in the "eco-thriller" genre, including "Frozen Fire", a sequel to "Category 7", "Dry Ice", and "Blackmail Earth".
 Evans also penned a weather book for kids entitled: "It's Raining Fish & Spiders".